 White Bridge is at river mile 39.5 on the Verde River Paddle Trail Guide published by the Coconino National Forest.
 It's an excellent review of the entire river trip and highly recommended for reading.

 Most of the river consists of flat water with a light flow.
 There are short stretches of riffles and a couple of short stretches that might reach class 2 at some flow levels.
 Most novice paddlers with some previous experience should feel comfortable making this trip.

 The river flows through stretches of wilderness, thick with shady trees and replete with numerous species of birds.
 In other stretches, the river flows through the vast yards of beautiful homes along the river banks.
 Enjoy the scenery as you pass through this picturesque slice of the Verde Valley.

 Around mile 43.5, the flow from an irrigation canal flows into the river from the left.

-Half a mile later you will pass the confluence of West Clear Creek in a shallow section of river.
+Half a mile later, you will pass West Clear Creek's confluence in a shallow section of the river.
 It's easy to miss if you're not looking for it!